cozyGarage/resume_engine/FAQ.md

 ## What is FRESCA?

-The **F**RESH **R**esume and **E**mployment **SC**hem**A**&mdash;an open-source,
-JSON-driven schema for resumes, CVs, and other employment artifacts.
-FRESCA is the recommended schema/format for FRESH, with optional support for JSON Resume.
+FRESCA is the schema historically used by the FRESH format.
+It's a JSON-driven schema for resumes and curriculum vitae.
+For modern tooling and cross-project compatibility, we recommend using JSON Resume (JRS) as the canonical format; FRESCA/FRESH remains available for legacy workflows.

-## What is JSON Resume?
+## What is JSON Resume (JRS)?

 An [open resume standard](http://jsonresume.org/themes/) sponsored by Hired.com.
 Like FRESCA, JSON Resume is JSON-driven and open-source.
 Unlike FRESCA, JSON Resume targets a worldwide audience where FRESCA is optimized for technical candidates.

-## Should I use the FRESH or JSON Resume format/schema for my resume?
+## Should I use JSON Resume (JRS) or FRESH (legacy)?

-Both!
-The workflow we like to use:

-1. Create a resume in FRESH format for tooling and analysis.
-2. Convert it to JSON Resume format for additional themes/tools.
-3. Maintain both versions.
+Prefer JSON Resume (JRS) where possible — it's the modern, broadly adopted standard and has the best cross-tool support.
+If you depend on features or themes that are only available in FRESH, continue to use FRESH, but consider exporting a JRS copy for compatibility with the wider ecosystem.

 Both formats are open-source and both formats are JSON-driven.
 FRESH was designed as a universal container format and superset of existing formats, where